paduerst/astral-backend/README.md

   - Node.js localhost HTTP server.
 It handles communication between the Front-end and a Python handler script.
   - Python handler script that decides how to execute requests and listens for responses.
 It uses a custom library.
   - Custom Python library that does low-level camera communication.

+## Startup:
+1. open command prompt and navigate to this directory
+2. run `node server.js`
+3. navigate to http://localhost:8080 to reach the web server.